just-injoey/Acads/ISCP_RoundTable/Oct 25/Lecture.md

 Tree is a non linear data structure which simulates a hierarchy.

-tree ka level zero se shuru hota hai height = num of edges from that particular node to its deepest descendant depth = num of edges from root node to that particular node
+tree ka level zero se shuru hota hai<br>
+height = num of edges from that particular node to its deepest descendant<br>
+depth = num of edges from root node to that particular node<br>

-for entire tree, height = depth;
+for entire tree, height = depth;<br>
-but a random node in tree, height != depth (in most cases)
+but a random node in tree, height != depth (in most cases)<br>

-leaves: the nodes which have no child are leaves
+leaves: the nodes which have no child are leaves<br>

 ## Types of trees: